shwezhu/shwezhu.github.io/content/post/golang/practice/005-tricks-and-common-mistakes.md

 	}()

 	go func() {
-    // this will block until there is a data sent to the cahnnel "ready" for s := range ready {
+    // this will block until there is a data sent to the channel "ready" for s := range ready {
 			for _, name := range s{
 				fmt.Println(name)